Miika Nuutinen: TPS

 In September 2023, Nuutinen was named the manager of Turun Palloseura in the new Finnish second-tier Ykkösliiga, on a three-year deal starting in 2024 season.
 Nuutinen left TPS after one season due to club's financial problems.

 HJK Helsinki

-On 8 January 2025, Nuutinen was named an assistant coach of HJK Helsinki, in a coaching staff of Toni Korkeakunnas.
-On 4 May, after Korkeakunnas was sacked, Nuutinen was named the interim manager of the team.
-In late September, Nuutinen managed HJK to win the 2025 Finnish Cup, their first cup title since 2020, by beating KuPS 1–0.
+On 8 January 2025, Nuutinen was named an assistant coach of HJK Helsinki.
+Following the departure of the head coach Toni Korkeakunnas in May 2025, he took over as interim manager.
+He successfully led HJK to win the 2025 Finnish Cup, defeating KuPS 1–0 in the final.

+KuPS

+On 19 December 2025, it was announced that Nuutinen would leave HJK to become the head coach of the defending champions, KuPS, for the 2026 season.
+He signed a two-year contract with an option for an additional year, replacing Jarkko Wiss.